Jerry Lee Lewis: Religious beliefs

-As a teenager, Lewis studied at the Southwest Bible Institute in Waxahachie, Texas, before being thrown out for playing a 'worldly' boogie-woogie version of "My God Is Real", and that early incident foreshadowed his lifelong conflict over his faith in God and his love of playing "the devil's music".
-Lewis had a recorded argument with Sam Phillips during the recording session for "Great Balls of Fire", a song he initially refused to record because he considered it blasphemous ("How can… How can the devil save souls?
+As a teenager, Lewis studied at the Southwest Bible Institute in Waxahachie, Texas, before being thrown out for playing a "worldly" boogie-woogie version of "My God Is Real", and that early incident foreshadowed his lifelong conflict over his faith in God and his love of playing "the devil's music".
+Lewis had a recorded argument with Sam Phillips during the recording session for "Great Balls of Fire", a song he initially refused to record because he considered it blasphemous ("How can...
+How can the devil save souls?
 What are you talkin' about?" he asks Phillips during one heated exchange.)
 During the famous Million Dollar Quartet jam involving Lewis, Elvis Presley, Carl Perkins, and Johnny Cash, they performed several gospel songs.
-Lewis's biographer Rick Bragg explains that part of the reason the recording only features Lewis and Elvis singing is because "only Elvis and Jerry Lee [were] raised in the Assembly of God", and "'Johnny and Carl didn't really know the words... they was Baptists', [Lewis] said, and therefore deprived."
+Lewis's biographer Rick Bragg explains that part of the reason the recording only features Lewis and Elvis singing is because "only Elvis and Jerry Lee [were] raised in the Assembly of God", and "'Johnny and Carl didn't really know the words... they was Baptists, [Lewis] said, and therefore deprived."

 In the 1990 documentary The Jerry Lee Lewis Story, Lewis said to the interviewer, "The Bible doesn't even speak of religion.
 No word of religion is even in the Bible.
 Sanctification!
 Are you sanctified?
 Have you been saved?
 See, I was a good preacher, I know my Bible?
 I find myself falling short of the glory of God."

 Gospel music was a staple of his performing repertoire.
-After a string of hit country albums, he decided to record a gospel album for the first time in 1970 (it was released in 1971).
+After a string of hit country albums, he recorded a gospel album for the first time in 1970 (it was released in 1971).

-Lewis was also a cousin of the televangelist Jimmy Swaggart.
+Lewis was also a cousin of televangelist Jimmy Swaggart.